jwu277/vid-crop/README.md

 ```
 Again `./path/to/XXXX` is the relative path to entity `XXXX`. `YY` and `ZZ` are the start and end times (integer, in seconds) of the cut, respectively.
 Running `cut` on `mp4` files, it seems that the audio encoding is changed to `mp3`.

+## Other
+Ensure that there are no audio or video files named "temp" in the directory that you are running `vid-crop` in.
+These may be overwritten.